Vacuum flange: KF/QF

-The ISO standard quick release flange is known by the names Quick Flange (QF) or Kleinflansch (KF, German which translates to "Small flange" in English).
+The ISO standard quick-release flange is known by the names Quick Flange (QF) or Kleinflansch (KF, German which translates to "Small flange" in English).
 The KF designation has been adopted by ISO, DIN, and Pneurop.
-KF flanges are made with a chamfered back surface that are attached with a circular clamp and an elastomeric o-ring (AS568 specification) that is mounted in a metal centering ring.
+KF flanges are made with a chamfered back surface that is attached with a circular clamp and an elastomeric o-ring (AS568 specification) that is mounted in a metal centering ring.
 Standard sizes are indicated by the nominal inner diameter in millimeters for flanges 10 through 50 mm in diameter.
 Sizes 10, 20 and 32 are less common sizes (see Renard numbers).
 Some sizes share their flange dimensions with their respective larger neighbor and use the same clamp size.
 This means a DN10KF can mate to a DN16KF by using an adaptive centering ring.
 The same applies for DN20KF to DN25KF and DN32KF to DN40KF.

 ISO

 The ISO large flange standard is known as LF, LFB, MF or sometimes just ISO flange.
-As in KF-flanges, the flanges are joined by a centering ring and an elastomeric o-ring.
+As in KF flanges, the flanges are joined by a centering ring and an elastomeric o-ring.
 An extra spring-loaded circular clamp is often used around the large-diameter o-rings to prevent them from rolling off from the centering ring during mounting.

-The ISO large flanges come in two varieties.
-The ISO-K (or ISO LF) flanges are joined with double-claw clamps, which clamp to a circular groove on the tubing side of the flange.
-The ISO-F (or ISO LFB) flanges have holes for attaching the two flanges with bolts.
-Two tubes with ISO-K and ISO-F flanges can be joined together by clamping the ISO-K side with single-claw clamps, which are then bolted to the holes on the ISO-F side.
+ISO large flanges come in two varieties.
+ISO-K (or ISO LF) flanges are joined with double-claw clamps, which clamp to a circular groove on the tubing side of the flange.
+ISO-F (or ISO LFB) flanges have holes for attaching the two flanges with bolts.
+Two tubes with ISO-K and ISO-F flanges can be joined by clamping the ISO-K side with single-claw clamps, which are then bolted to the holes on the ISO-F side.

 ISO large flanges are available in sizes from 63 to 500 mm nominal tube diameter: